theJinFei/theJinFei.github.io/README.md

-Welcome to my blog ! \n
+Welcome to my blog ! \
-This blog will record my study, life, and daily status. \n
+This blog will record my study, life, and daily status. \

 The url is https://theJinFei.github.io.